Improvement of Sinc-collocation methods for Volterra-Fredholm integral equations of the second kind and their theoretical analysis: Introduction and summary

 \section{Introduction and summary}

 This study focuses on Sinc-collocation methods for Volterra-Fredholm integral equations of the second kind of the form

 where $k_1$, $k_2$, and $g$ are given continuous functions, and $u$ is the solution to be determined.
-Most numerical methods in the literature reduce their efficiency when any one of given functions has derivative singularity at the endpoints.
-To overcome this problem, Shamloo et al.~\cite{Shamloo} proposed a Sinc-collocation method, which does not require differentiability at the endpoints.
+This type of equations arises in application of various fields~\cite{mirzaee16:_numer_volter_fredh}, and for this reason, several numerical methods for the equations have been developed~\cite{calio10:_direc,fermo25:_volter_fredh,negarchi18:_numer_volter_fredh,nemati15:_numer_volter_fredh,wang13:_lagran_volter_fredh}.
+Most numerical methods in the literature assume that the given functions are continuously differentiable on the whole interval $[a, b]$, and consequently such methods exhibit reduced efficiency when any one of given functions has derivative singularity at the endpoints.
+To address this problem, Shamloo et al.~\cite{Shamloo} proposed a Sinc-collocation method, which does not require differentiability at the endpoints.
 Their method was derived by a typical collocation procedure based on the Sinc approximation